-Prudentially regulated institution should be interpreted as an institution that is subject to regulation and supervision of any applicable insurance regulatory authority.
+2 Prudentially regulated institution should be interpreted as an institution that is subject to regulation and supervision of any applicable insurance regulatory authority.

-&lt;sup>3 For the purpose of this Code, a reference to non-executive director is a director who is not a member of the insurer's management.
+3 For the purpose of this Code, a reference to non-executive director is a director who is not a member of the insurer's management.
 Non-executive directors may include Board members or chief and senior executives of the parent company of the insurer or of the parent company's subsidiaries, but not executives of the insurer or its subsidiaries.

-- 2021.
-The board members should assess the Board's effectiveness no less frequently than every three years and upon a material change in the insurer's business activities or risk profile to ensure that by: - a) Reviewing the board members membership and its committees to ensure that the executives continue board members: - i.
-Continue to be fit and proper; and - ii. the board members and Ensure each of its committees, and the executive members individually and collectively, have the requisite knowledge, skills, expertise, diversity, tenure and resources given the nature, scale and complexity of the group's insurer's operations. - b) Assessing the Board and how effectively the board members work together to achieve its objectives.
-Individual board member evaluation should demonstrate whether each director continues to contribute effectively. - The Board must establish and maintain, annually, policies and procedures that address adequately address actual or potential conflicts of interest.
+- 18. For an insurer that is registered in Bermuda and is a subsidiary of a parent company that is not a Bermuda-registered entity and is not prudentially regulated, the Board must have independent non-executive directors.
+Independent non-executive directors on the Board of the parent company or its other subsidiaries may also sit as independent non-executive directors on the Board of the insurer. - 19.
+Individual members of the Board must: - a) Act in good faith, honestly and reasonably; - b) Exercise due care and diligence; - c) Act in the best interests of the insurer and policyholders; - d) Exercise independent judgment and objectivity in their decision making; and - e) Ensure appropriate policies and procedures exist to deal with conflicts of interest effectively. - 20.
+The Board should have a board renewal policy which must provide details of how the Board intends to renew itself in order to ensure it remains open to new ideas and independent thinking while retaining adequate expertise.
+The policy must give consideration to whether directors have served on the Board for a period that could, or could reasonably be perceived to, materially interfere with their ability to act in the best interests of the insurer.
+The policy must include the process for appointing and removing directors, including the factors that will determine when an existing director will be re-appointed. - 21.
+The board members should assess the Board's effectiveness no less frequently than every three years and upon a material change in the insurer's business activities or risk profile by: - a) Reviewing the board membership and its committees to ensure that the board members: - i.
+Continue to be fit and proper; and - ii.
+Ensure each of its committees, individually and collectively, have the requisite knowledge, skills, expertise, diversity, tenure and resources given the nature, scale and complexity of the insurer's operations. - b) Assessing the Board and how effectively the board members work together to achieve its objectives.
+Individual board member evaluation should demonstrate whether each director continues to contribute effectively. - 22.
+The Board must establish and maintain, annually, policies and procedures that adequately address actual or potential conflicts of interest.
 The Board must also take into account the fact that conflicts or potential conflicts of interest may, on occasion, preclude the involvement of specific individual members on particular issues or decisions.